zbraiterman/foundancecred-instance/README.md

 Using this instance as a starting point, you can update the config to include the plugins you want, pointing at the data you care about.
-We recommend setting up your instance locally first and make sure its working before pushing your changes to main and using the Github Action.
+We recommend setting up your instance locally first and make sure its working before pushing your changes to main and using the GitHub Action.

 **Setting up a SourceCred Instance requires basic knowledge of:**
 - using a terminal